 The new SAT Reading section is the first section of the SAT and consists of 52 questions over 65 minutes.
 You'll answer these questions based on the contents of six passages (four single passages and a set of shorter paired passages) spanning three different subject areas (U.S. and world literature, social science, and natural science).

 Two passages in each SAT Reading section will also be accompanied by charts or graphics that you'll have to look at to answer a few of the questions.
 (If you want more specifics, we go into all this in much more detail in our article on what's actually tested on SAT Reading).

 SAT Reading questions come in eight main flavors:

 - Big Picture: Questions about the main point of the passage.

 - Detail/Little Picture: Questions about a specific line or lines in the passage.

 - Inference: Questions that ask you to interpret the meaning of line or two in a passage.

-- Vocabulary In Context: Questions that ask for how a word is used in a particular instance in the passage.
+- Words In Context: Questions that ask for how a word is used in a particular instance in the passage.

 - Function: Questions that ask how a phrase, sentence, or paragraph functions in the larger context of the paragraph or passage.